Updated November 2022

 Once you have the approval from the instructor, you have several ways to register for it:

-- Register online (if possible) and wait for acceptance by the instructor.
+- If possible, register online and wait for acceptance by the instructor.

 - You can submit the request through SEAM.